Property Tax Appeal Strategy for Fulton County, GA: Local Tactics That Work

 File your appeal using the written appeal to the Board of Assessors.
 Check the Fulton County assessor's website for the current form and online filing options.
 You can also file in person at the assessor's office or by certified mail.

-What is the process for step-by-step: your fulton county appeal?
+What is the step-by-step process for a Fulton County, GA property tax appeal?

 Get Your Fulton County Evidence Packet